Building Bridges Through the NACS In Store Program

 A hallmark of the NACS In Store program is its ability to build bridges between members of Congress and their local communities.
-Since the program’s inception
+Since the program’s inception in 2015, NACS has coordinated more than 140 store visits with both House and Senate members.
+These visits provide legislators a firsthand perspective on how federal policies and regulations impact local businesses, employees and consumers in their districts.

 Sen. Roger Wicker cleaning a constituent’s windshield at Sprint Mart.

-These visits serve as platforms to address pressing policy issues.
-One prominent topic discussed this year was the rising fees that retailers of all kinds pay to accept debit and credit cards.
-The fees have weighed down local businesses for many years and continue to create challenges for the industry.
-Another significant issue raised during the visits was the development of electric vehicle (EV) infrastructure.
-Convenience stores are well-positioned to play a crucial role in the EV charging landscape.
-Many store operators shared their views on how policy could better support private sector investment in this growing area.
-During his visit to a Maverik store in Scottsbluff, Nebraska, Congressman Adrian Smith (NE-3) learned how convenience retailers, especially in rural areas, could lead efforts to expand EV charging stations if provided with equitable opportunities for private investment.
+Another significant issue raised during the visits was the development of electric vehicle infrastructure.
+Many store operators shared their views on how federal policy could better support private sector investment in this growing area.
+During his visit to a Maverik store in Scottsbluff, Nebraska, Rep. Adrian Smith (NE-3) learned how convenience retailers, especially in rural areas, could lead efforts to expand EV charging stations if provided with equitable opportunities for private investment.

 Rep. Mary Gay Scanlon behind the counter at Wawa, making a sandwich.